Derby School: School Cadet Corps (1862–1973)

-In September 2015 Andrew Polkey (pupil from 1961-1966) published a first edition of the book entitled A History of Derby School Cadet Corps - 1862 to 1973.
+In September 2015 Andrew Polkey (a former pupil from 1961-1966) published a first edition of the book entitled A History of Derby School Cadet Corps - 1862 to 1973.
 Following the discovery of more historic details and newly found black-and-white photographs, a second edition was published in November 2016.

 Officers Training Corps

-From early in the 20th century to the commencement of the Second World War, the school had an Officers Training Corps (OTC).
-This also included an OTC Corps Band.
+From early in the 20th century to the commencement of the Second World War, the school corps was called an Officers Training Corps (OTC).
+This had its own OTC Band.

 Junior Training Corps

-During the early 1940s, OTCs in British Public and Grammar schools were renamed 'Junior Training Corps' (JTC). the JTC was very popular with senior pupils (Lower and Upper Fifth plus Sixth forms) with many pupils going for two weeks summer camp under canvas to places such as Aldershot and Catterick Army depots.
+During the early 1940s, OTCs in British public and grammar schools were renamed 'Junior Training Corps' (JTC).
+The JTC was popular with senior boys (Lower and Upper Fifth plus Sixth forms) with many going for the two weeks summer camp under canvas to places such as Aldershot and Catterick Army depots.

-One of the benefits being a member of the school's JTC and Combined Cadet Force was that Derby School pupils were allowed to undertake Cert.'A' training in all military matters and in Derby this meant that final exams were held at The Barracks at Sinfin in Derby, the home of the Sherwood Foresters Regiment.
-Passing out with a Cert.'A' meant that when the boys were later called up to undertake their National Service they were one step ahead of the majority of young men.
+One of the benefits of being a member of the school's JTC and later Combined Cadet Force was that Derby School pupils were allowed to undertake Cert.'A' training in all military matters, and in Derby this meant that final exams were held at The Barracks at Sinfin in Derby, the home of the Sherwood Foresters Regiment.
+Passing out with a Cert.'A' meant that when the boys were later called up to undertake their National Service, they were one step ahead of the majority of young men.

-On returning to the St. Helen's House site in September 1945 the JTC continued operations including parades immediately using the main playground in front of 'B' Block, the one behind the School Chapel and the pre-World War II armory in the cloisters (near to the Chemistry Laboratory) to store their weapons.
-The building containing the armory had been the Headmaster's house built at the end of the 19th century in 1891 along with the cloisters and Chemistry Laboratory.
+On returning to the St. Helen's House site in September 1945 the JTC continued operations including parades immediately using the main playground in front of 'B' Block, the one behind the School Chapel and the pre-war armory in the cloisters (near to the Chemistry Laboratory) to store their weapons.
+The building containing the armory had been the Headmaster's house built at the end of the 19th century in 1891, along with the cloisters and Chemistry Laboratory.
 From 1945 to 1951 the School Band was not reformed.

-On occasions the cadets would go to places like the Trent Lock .303 Shooting Range near Long Eaton or to the .22 small arms range at Becket Street Drill Hall Indoor Rifle Range to hone their shooting skills.
+The cadets went to the Trent Lock .303 Shooting Range near Long Eaton and to the .22 small arms range at Becket Street Drill Hall Indoor Rifle Range, for rifle practice.